 • A high level of customer satisfaction (checking your reviews is a great way to confirm this)

-• An existing online presence to direct referred leads to (say, a website)
+• An existing online presence to direct referred leads to

-• Knowledge of the rewards that would motivate customers to make referrals
+• Knowledge of the rewards that would motivate customers to make referrals (and new leads to purchase)

 Now that you’re aware of the franchise referral program benefits, and you know whether you’re ready for one, it’s time to set your program up for success with these best practices.
 This first set of best practices is essential no matter what type of franchise referral program you run.

-Use referral software to track your program
+Use referral software to manage your program

 Referral Rock software offers best-in-class referral tracking, sharing, and engagement experiences, with concierge onboarding – no developers required.
 It’s flexible enough to run programs for multiple franchises, and handle more complex rewards like tiered and stepped programs.